How to Deal with a Bad Property Management Company

 - Refusing to quickly repair damage to the property that may affect the safety and health of the tenants

-- This could potentially result in a claim paid to the tenant for double or triple the damages
+Any of these violations could result in a legal battle and claim paid to the tenant for double or triple the damages.

 How to file a complaint against your property manager

-While each state regulates property managers in different ways, you can respond to a really bad apple by filing an official complaint with the following organizations.
-Your first step, though, should be to:
+While each state regulates property managers in different ways, you can respond to a really bad apple by filing an official complaint with the following organizations:

-- File a formal complaint with the company, which can motivate them to attend to your concerns and issues.
+- The company itself, motivating them to attend to your concerns and issues.

-- The US Department of Housing and Urban Development (HUD): Visit HUD.gov to file an official complaint with the government regarding your property management issues.
+- The US Department of Housing and Urban Development (HUD).
 The department will perform an investigation into your issue to see if a fine or other disciplinary actions need to be taken against the company.

-- The City Department Related to your Issue: Depending on the issue, you can file a complaint to the city in which your property resides.
-Failure to comply with city regulations can result in the company losing its business license.
+- The City Department related to where your property resides.
+Failure to comply with city regulations can result in a company losing its business license.